 20 Surprising Things That Affect Whether You Have a Heart Attack

 Despite decades of heart-health campaigns, heart attacks are still all too common: Each year, 715,000 people will have a heart attack, or one every 44 seconds, says the Centers for Disease Control and Prevention.
 Although the stereotypical symptoms and causes of a heart attack are well known — chest pain and a diet high in saturated fat, for example — there are many common risk factors and behaviors doctors say their patients don't realize can lead to a heart attack, but they wish they knew.
-The Remedy asked a group of top MDs to reveal those surprising things that can affect whether you have a heart attack.
+Eat This, Not That!
+Health asked a group of top MDs to reveal those surprising things that can affect whether you have a heart attack.

 "A study in the New England Journal of Medicine found that exposure to traffic increases the chance of a heart attack in people already at risk," says JD Zipkin, MD, associate medical director of Northwell Health-GoHealth Urgent Care in New York City.
 "Other studies have shown that longer commute times also increase the risk of weight gain, stress, and high blood pressure, all of which are risk factors for heart disease."